‘Why BAML?’ How graduates and students should answer this question

 You’ll be asked at least once during the recruitment process at Bank of America Merrill Lynch (BAML), ‘Why have you decided to apply to us?’
 Recruiters and interviewers will be keen to find out why you’ve chosen BAML over other banks, and a considered response will be expected.
 We’ve provided some suggestions to get you thinking.

-BAML’s graduate training programme
+BAML’s graduate training and development

 Career prospects at BAML